cortictechnology/cait/README.md

 ## Quick start

-Please follow our "Quick Start" guide to get started.
+Please follow our <a href="http://https://github.com/cortictechnology/cait/blob/main/doc/quick-start.md">"Quick Start"</a> guide to get started.

 ## How to contribute